Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 VRET uses virtual reality technology to immerse patients in simulations of real-life scenarios that trigger their anxiety or phobia.
 The therapy aims to help individuals confront their fears and anxiety in a controlled and safe environment, thereby reducing their symptoms.

-We use VR simulations to help individuals confront and overcome their anxieties in a controlled and safe environment.
-The therapy involves gradually exposing the individual to progressively more challenging scenarios, allowing them to process and overcome their emotions gradually and effectively.
+PsyTech VR uses virtual reality simulations to help individuals contront and overcome anxieties in a safe and controlled environment.
+It involves gradual exposure of a patient to progressively challenging virtual environments, helping them process and overcome their negative emotions.

-One of the advantages of PsyTech VR is that it can be done in the comfort of the individual's home, providing convenience and privacy.
-Additionally, We offer self-guided VR exposure therapy, allowing individuals to complete therapy sessions at their own pace and convenience.
+A substantial advantage of PsyTech VR is the fact that it can be done in the comfort of an individual’s home, as well – providing a high level of convenience and privacy when they are needed.
+There are also self-guided VR exposure therapy that we offer, as well, helping people overcome their fears at their own pace and convenience.

 Our system is not just a scary game with playable environments to overcome phobias but a complete system with an academic approach to overcoming anxieties and other mental disorders.